Jeevapranesh123/Todo-REST-API/README.md

 7. You should be able to see the following response.

 ```
-data={
+{
     "Message":"Hurray you are now connected to MongoDB",
     "Api_Status":"Up",
 }
 ```
 8. That's it You are Good to go!

-9. Head over to Wiki Section of this Repository for API Documentation.
+9. Head over to [Wiki](https://github.com/Jeevapranesh123/Todo-REST-API/wiki) Section of this Repository for API Documentation.

+10. Report Bugs to `jeevadev02@gmail.com`